bphilli5/MPH_Capstone/README.md

 - Insurance status
 - HOSPITAL and NEWS2 scores
 - 30-day readmission and mortality outcomes
+Data cannot be accessed without permission from the University of Colorado IRB

 ## Methods
 - Retrospective cohort study